Not sure if you qualify for Medicare? Blue Cross Blue Shield of Michigan can help you understand who’s eligible and how you can sign up.

 You can choose to enroll in a Medicare Advantage, Medicare supplement or prescription drug plan through a private insurance provider after you sign up for Parts A and B. Each option has specific times that you can sign up after you become eligible and enroll in Medicare.

-Some parts of Medicare may change from year to year, such as your monthly premium and deductible amounts.
+Some parts of Medicare may change from year to year, such as the monthly premium and deductible amounts.
 However, your Part B can’t exceed the amount that your annual Social Security cost of living adjustment increases, unless you pay a higher premium for having a higher income.

 If you're enrolled in a Medicare Advantage or a prescription drug plan, your plan benefits and costs may change from year to year.
-Your insurer will send you a notification of these changes each fall, and you'll have the option to enroll in a different Medicare Advantage or prescription drug plan during the annual enrollment period from Oct.
+Your insurer will send you a notification of these changes each fall, and you will have the option to enroll in a different Medicare Advantage or prescription drug plan during the annual enrollment period from Oct.
 15 to Dec.
 7 each year.
 Your Medicare supplement plan premiums may also go up once a year.

 During the annual enrollment period, which is from Oct.
 15 to Dec.
 7, you can change your Medicare Advantage or prescription drug coverage.
 If you only have Original Medicare, you can add on Medicare Advantage or prescription drug coverage during this time.